-The Government is committed to tackling the economic motivation behind illegal migration, a key driver for which is the ability to work illegally.
-Employers have an important role in preventing illegal working, and Home Office Immigration Enforcement is committed to engagement and support for construction industry partners who want to ensure compliance.
+The Government is committed to tackling the economic motivation behind illegal immigration.

+A key one among such economic motivations is the ability to work illegally.
+Employers have an important role in preventing illegal working, and Home Office Immigration Enforcement is committed to engaging and supporting construction industry partners who want to ensure compliance.